LovableFatty/CourseSchedule/README.md

 # CourseSchedule
-Algo for a live schedule planner
+Algo for a course schedule planner